MSX: 2001

-In 2001, Kazuhiko Nishi initiated a MSX revival around an official MSX emulator called MSXPLAYer.
+In 2001, Kazuhiko Nishi initiated an MSX revival around an official MSX emulator called MSXPLAYer.
 This is the only official MSX emulator as all MSX copyrights are maintained by the MSX Association.
 In 2004, a Dutch company Bazix announced they had become the representatives of MSX Association in Europe, being the English contact for any questions regarding the MSX trademarks, copyrights, and licensing.
 On October 17, 2006, Bazix launched WOOMB.Net, a website selling MSX games in English and other languages, with a selection of 14 games.
 In Japan, game sales began earlier, through Project EGG.
 WOOMB.Net was the English counterpart of this and other Japanese services offered by D4 Enterprise, which also announced in August 2006 the launch of a new MSX2 compatible system called the "one chip-MSX", a system based on an Altera Cyclone EP1C12Q240C8 FPGA.
 The one chip-MSX" is similar in concept to the C-One, a Commodore 64 clone also built on the basis of a single FPGA chip.
 The new MSX system is housed in a box made out of transparent blue plastic, and can be used with a standard monitor (or TV) and a PC keyboard.
 It has two MSX cartridge slots and supports the audio extensions MSX-MUSIC and SCC+.
 A SD/MMC-flashcard can be used as an external storage medium, emulating a disk drive and can be used to boot MSX-DOS.
 Due to its VHDL programmable hardware, it is possible to give the device new hardware extensions simply by running a reconfiguration program under MSX-DOS.
 The "one chip-MSX" also has two USB connectors that can be used after adding some supporting VHDL code.